-You proposed testing by the oral route, via gavage.
 ECHA agrees that the oral route is the most appropriate route of administration for substances except gases to focus on the detection of hazardous properties on reproduction as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.6.2.3.2.
 Since the substance to be tested is a liquid, ECHA concludes that testing should be performed by the oral route.

-In your comments to the draft decision you agreed to perform the requested study.
+In your comments to the draft decision you agreed to perform the extended one-generation reproductive toxicity study with the requested study design.